fakahil/fakahil.github.io/index.rst

 My procedures and work on MURAM simulations can be found in `MURAM simulations <https://fakahil.github.io/muram/>`_.

-A list of my teaching and outreach activities can be found `here <https://fakahil.github.io/teaching/>`_.
+I included a list of my `teaching and outreach activities <https://fakahil.github.io/teaching/>`_.

 I blog about professional life and career in `my blog <https://fakahil.github.io/blog/>`_.
 I also have a  `journal <https://fakahil.github.io/journal/>`_ of my opinions and thoughts on different social and life matters.